Before test day, make sure you're familiar with these procedures and rules.

 You can take the digital SAT on a wide range of devices, including your own laptop (Windows or MacOS), iPad, Windows tablet, or school-managed Chromebook.
 Bluebook must be downloaded onto your device before test day.
 Then, 1–5 days before your test, you'll complete a quick exam setup.
 The application will confirm that your device meets all requirements, then it will download your test and generate your admission ticket.

-Your device must also be able to connect to Wi-Fi and be fully charged enough to stay on for roughly 3 hours.
+Your device must also be able to connect to Wi-Fi and be fully charged—it will need to stay on for roughly 3 hours.
 We recommend you bring a power cord or portable charger, but we can't guarantee you’ll have access to an outlet.
 You can bring an external mouse for your device and an external keyboard if your device is a tablet.
 All other applications and programs must be closed during test day.
-You can’t test on multiple devices.
+You can only test on one device, but if your device fails during testing and you can't continue, you can switch to a second device.
+Your proctor or tech coordinator will help if you need to switch devices.

 We mention mobile phones and electronics often, and for good reason.
 Your scores will be canceled if you don't follow the rules around devices.